Mid Cornwall · PL26

 Most bespoke new builds run eighteen to thirty months from instruction to keys, depending on site, planning route and build complexity.

-St Stephen-in-Brannel New Builds — common questions.
+St Stephen-in-Brannel New Builds — local questions answered.

 - How much does a new build cost?